AngelOfParadox/SpaceVibes/README.md

 In addition, you can change the colors according to your personal taste. 🎨

 # Credits 💻
-This project was created by Miguel Angel with pain.
+This project was created by Miguel Angel.

 # License 📜
 This project is licensed under the MIT License.